How to Buy A Micro-SaaS Business

 You may not be able to grow the company, but the experience you’ll gain in marketing your side project and getting your first set of customers will serve you in getting bigger opportunities.
 Plus you’ll have an idea of what works and doesn’t work.
 But before embarking on this adventure, it’s good you understand the recipe for micro-startup success.

-Now we have an idea of some good reasons to buy a startup, let’s dive into the steps you can take to buy your first side project.
+Now we have an idea of some good reasons to buy a startup, let’s dive into the steps you can take to buy your first micro-SaaS startup.

 Discovery phase

 The first step is to research what’s available on the market.
-There are lots of interesting listings on our marketplace: so we organized them into categories.
+There are lots of micro-SaaS startups for sale on our marketplace: so we organized them into categories.
 Scour the different categories, compare prices, and check for the number of users, and their revenue.
 You can also check out pre-revenue projects (projects that aren’t making money, yet, but with free users that you could potentially monetize).

 When you’ve seen a couple of projects that interest you and align with your goal, you can bookmark them.
 Then analyze their pros and cons to determine if they fit what you want and can deal with.